ace592-team3/ACE592-Final-Project/README.md

 For the second aspect, we investigate whether stay-at-home order affected the number of incidents for different types of crime.
 We find that Chicago did not experience any significant changes in homicide, domestic crime, and total crime count over the Covid-19 period.
 When compared to the pre-Covid-19 era, we find a sizeable reduction in total crime count after the stay-at-home order was enacted.

 ## Data Source
+The Chicago crime data is extracted from the Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
+It is available for public query via Kaggle/Google Cloud.

+The community area level housing price data is obtained from Zillow.
+The dataset represents a smoothed, seasonally adjusted measure of typical home value across region and housing type.
+It reflects the typical value fro homes in the $35^{th}$ to 65th percentile range.